Information regarding browser or device support

 • Not a Qualifying Child Test: Your qualifying relative must not be a qualifying child for any other taxpayer.

 • Support Test: Generally, you must provide more than half of your qualifying relative's total support.
-Special rules may apply when more than one person is providing support for an individual or for children of divorced or separated parents.
+Special rules apply for children of divorced or separated parents.

 • Member of Household or Relationship Test: Your qualifying relative must either live with you for the entire year as a member of your household (but the relationship cannot violate local law), or be related to you in one of the following ways: